mikyll/Mobile-Systems-M/flashcards.md

 In general, it's a matter of _trade-offs_.

 #### How can it be **optimized**?
-For example through **path caching**: any node cache new paths that it happens to discover (in any possible ways).
-Some obvious advantages, but also some disadvantages, such as **invalid caches** (being a MANET, after some time, the path doesn't work anymore, e.g. for mobility reasons).
-How can those be invalidated in a MANET?
+For example through **path caching**: any node caches new paths that it happens to discover (in any possible ways).
+Some obvious advantages, such as quicker discovery process, but also some disadvantages, such as **stale caches** (being a MANET, after some time, the path doesn't work anymore, e.g. for mobility reasons).

+How can stale caches be invalidated in a MANET?
 Through Route ERRor (**RERR**) control packet.

 #### How are **link errors** handled?
 When a node C cannot reach the following one in the route chain, it sends back to S a RERR control packet, containing the path that is not available anymore (e.g. [S,A,B,C,D].
 Any node that overhears this, can update its cache as well, to remove the outdated entry.
 If the RERR is lost as well, S can keep using the old routes until it receives an RERR that invalidates it.